foobar0815/gosignature/README.md

 [...]
 ```

-Name of the template for the new message signature.
-(Use "FixedSignTypeForDN1 ... n" to generate diffrent signatures for each base DN.)
+Name of the new message template.
+Use "FixedSignTypeForDN1 ... n" to generate different signatures for each base DN.

 ```ini
 FixedSignTypeReply=